Bad Rappenau: Religions

-In the 19th century there were also Catholics moving to Bad Rappenau.
-Formerly they got cared by the neighbouring parish of Siegelsbach.
-In 1896 own services within the water castle took place.
-In 1929 the Herz-Jesu-Kirche was built, getting expanded in 1954.
-Since its foundation it belonged to the Roman Catholic Archdiocese of Freiburg (deanery Kraichgau).
+In the 19th century, there were also Catholics moving to Bad Rappenau.
+Previously, they were cared for by the neighbouring parish of Siegelsbach.
+In 1896, they began having their own services in a room in the water castle.
+In 1929, the Herz-Jesu-Kirche was built, and was expanded in 1954.
+Since its foundation, it belonged to the Roman Catholic Archdiocese of Freiburg (deanery Kraichgau).